 Documentation:

 Documentation can be uploaded to the STUDENT PORTAL during or after application submission, or submitted via email to [email protected].

-The documentation provided by the student is considered confidential in accordance with the Family Educational Rights and Privacy Act (FERPA).
+The documentation provided by the student is considered private in accordance with the Family Educational Rights and Privacy Act (FERPA).
 Please read the FERPA language carefully, as there are instances when student documentation must be released without consent.

-Documentation Guidelines by Type of Condition
+Documentation Guidelines by Condition Type

 Learning Disabilities